The Great Lakes

 Don't be fooled by all the corn.
 Behind it lurks surfing beaches and Tibetan temples, car-free islands and the green-draped night-lights of the aurora borealis.
 The Midwest takes its knocks for being middle-of-nowhere boring; so consider the moose-filled national parks, urban five-ways and Hemingway, Dylan and Vonnegut sites to be its little secret.

 A darn sight bigger than a whole heap of countries, Texas is largely diverse: big-city lights to small-town simplicity; white-sand beaches to high-country hikes.
 Cities & Towns Bright lights, big cities?
 Check, Texas has them.
 Dallas and Houston both boast rich arts and culture districts to explore by day, as well as active nightlife.

 Spectacular vistas, endless powder runs and mountain towns with echoes of the Old West.
 Colorado is a place that has forever beckoned people to adventure.
 Why I Love Colorado By Carolyn McCarthy, Writer At 17 I went to college in Colorado and spent my first break stuck in a blizzard with a dozen other classmates, our tents pitched at 12,000ft.

-LA runs deeper than her blonde beaches, rolling hills and beemers-for-days would have you believe.
+LA runs deeper than her blonde beaches, rolling hills and bumper-to-bumper traffic would have you believe.
 She’s a myth.
 A beacon for countless small-town dreamers, rockers and risk-takers, an open-minded angel who encourages her people to live and let live without judgement or shame.